 Note: Whether you’re using first-party data for your social campaigns, email marketing, SMS campaigns, or other efforts, make sure that your brand messaging remains consistent — to provide the best advertising experience possible for your customers.

 Today’s customers are omnichannel beings.
-They become aware of products, research them, and purchase them across a variety of platforms, including organic search, social media feeds, Google Ads, and more.
+They become aware of products, research them, and purchase them across many platforms, including organic search, social media feeds, Google Ads, and more.

-To reach those audiences where they currently are, you’ll need to expand your reach beyond paid social media alone.
+To target those audiences where they currently are, you’ll need to expand your reach beyond paid social media alone.

 Strategies like search engine optimization are crucial for driving traffic and new customers to your site in the first place, allowing you to gather more first-party data which you can later use for paid social targeting.
 Sure, SEO isn’t as “flashy” as paid social when it comes to results — but, when done well, the return is well worth it.